fscorrupt/awesome-stars/README.md

 - [Cornishman/Plex-Trakt-Scrobbler](https://github.com/Cornishman/Plex-Trakt-Scrobbler) - Add what you are watching on Plex to trakt.tv
 - [extrobe/plex_and_media_utilities](https://github.com/extrobe/plex_and_media_utilities) - Set of tools for managing Plex and Media Items
 - [CollinHeist/TitleCardMaker](https://github.com/CollinHeist/TitleCardMaker) - Automated title card maker for Plex, Jellyfin, and Emby
-- [lardbit/nefarious](https://github.com/lardbit/nefarious) - Web application for automatically downloading TV & Movies
+- [lardbit/nefarious](https://github.com/lardbit/nefarious) - Web application for automatically downloading TV & Movies (w/ VPN)
 - [mlsmithjr/plex-watchlist-migration](https://github.com/mlsmithjr/plex-watchlist-migration) - Script to migrate your "watch" list of media to a new Plex server.
 - [Tkd-Alex/Twitch-Channel-Points-Miner-v2](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2) - A simple script that will watch a stream for you and earn the channel points.
 - [Casvt/Plex-scripts](https://github.com/Casvt/Plex-scripts) - Plex, the arr's and tautulli scripts coming from user requests